xternet/ethereum-org-website/README.md

 - 👆 To claim your Contributor POAP, join our Discord server and paste a link to your contribution in the `#🥇 | poaps` [channel](https://discord.com/channels/714888181740339261/804005643211898911)

-- A member of our team will verify the request and DM you with a personalized link to claim your own freshly minted POAP collectible!
+- A member of our team will verify the request and DM you with a personalized link to claim your own freshly minted POAP collectable!

 - To help with verification we request GitHub contributors connect their GitHub account with their Discord account (Discord > Settings > Connections > GitHub).
 Crowdin contributors will be verified directly through Crowdin by our team.